Generic selectors

 Comparison of leading cancer mortality sites by world region and sex

 Lung cancer is the leading cause of death globally in both elderly males and females.
 Of all elderly deaths due to lung cancer, China alone accounts 39.1 per cent of lung cancer deaths.
 In elderly males, it accounts for 23.4 per cent (933108 deaths) and in elderly females, it accounts for 15.9 per cent (487303 deaths) of all global deaths (Fig. 1B).
 The age standardize mortality rate for elderly males is estimated as 184.2 deaths per 1,00,000 and for elderly females it is 77.7 per deaths 1,00,000.
-Lung cancer in elderly males is estimated as the leading cause of death in 90 countries and in females, leading cause of death in 38 countries (Table II & III; Supplementary Fig. 1).
+Lung cancer in elderly males is estimated as the leading cause of death in 90 countries and in females, leading cause of death in 38 countries (Tables II & III; Supplementary Fig. 1).

 Supplementary Figure 1

 Table II.
-Leading sites of mortality (deaths, relative %, age-standardized rate) for all cancers (excluding non-melanoma of skin) by sex.
+Leading sites of mortality (deaths, relative %, age-standardized rate) for all cancers (excluding non-melanoma of skin) by sex

 Leading mortality sites, males